elastic/apm/specs/agents/metadata.md

 There are some well-known installation methods which can be used by multiple agents.
 In those cases, agents SHOULD send the following values in `service.agent.installation.method`:

-- `aws-lambda-layer`: when the agent runs in AWS lambda and uses [the AWS lambda extension](https://github.com/elastic/apm-aws-lambda).
+- `aws-lambda-layer`: when the agent was installed as a Lambda layer.
 - `k8s-attach`: when the agent is attached via [the K8s webhook](https://github.com/elastic/apm-mutating-webhook).
 - `env-attach`: when the agent is installed by setting some environment variables.
-- `azure-functions`: when the agent runs within an Azure function.
+Only use this if there is a single way to install the agent via an environment variable.
+If the given runtime offers multiple environment variables to install the agent, use more specific values to avoid ambiguity.
 - `fleet`: when the agent is attached via fleet.

 Cross agent installation methods defined above have higher priority than agent specific values below.